working with stress

 How Stress and the Adrenals are delicately entwined

-It is the norm now that we live our lives in the presence of constant stressors - such as worries about health, money, job security, our children, older parents or family members, this is also on top of all the inner pressures we put upon ourselves such as making sure we are the best mum, be brilliant at our job, make sure to eat the perfect diet, get to the gym or exercise daily to try and be healthy.. by creating this heightened state of arousal means
+Often our current environment and lifestyle means that we live our life in the presence of constant stressors - worries about health, money, job security, children, older parents or family members, this is also on top of all the inner pressures we so often put upon ourselves such as making sure we are the best mum, are brilliant at our job, eat the perfect diet, the need to get to the gym or exercise daily to be healthy.. and by doing so creates this heightened state of arousal in the body.
+This excessive and unrelenting stress means our adrenals get stuck in overdrive and over time can start to have an impact in our overall health and wellbeing.

-signs that your Adrenals could be in overdrive…
+tell tale signs that your Adrenals could be in overdrive…

-Craving sugar, carbs or salt - or possibly them all!
+Craving sugar, carbs or salt - or possibly them all.

 Stubborn weight gain - especially around the middle.